longhorn/website/content/docs/0.8.1/volumes-and-nodes/maintenance.md

 If shutting down the workloads is not possible, follow the steps below to minimize the impact for node maintenance:

-1. Set **Replica Concurrent Rebuild Limit** to 0 in the settings to stop any new replicas from rebuilding.

 1. Cordon the node.
 Longhorn will automatically disable the node scheduling when a Kubernetes node is cordoned.

 1. Drain the node to move the workload to somewhere else.

     You will need to use `--ignore-daemonsets` and `--force` options to drain the node.

     The replica processes on the node will be stopped at this stage.
-Since the rebuild is not allowed, new replicas will not be created or rebuilt.

     > **Upcoming feature:** After adding the support of `Replica eviction`, you will be able to evict the replicas on the node gracefully.